 Interested in starting a blog?
 Check out my tutorial on how to start a profitable blog here!
 Use my link and receive my book on blogging – The Beginner’s Guide to Blogging – for free!
 You’ll also receive a special discount on Bluehost for using my link!
 Win, win!

 While you can make a living writing for content mills and other low-paying sites, you’re going to work more than full-time.
 I don’t know about you, but my goal has always been to maximize my income while minimizing my time 🙂 Having a niche allowed me to portray myself as an expert, and the companies that hired me paid significantly better than the sites I wrote for without having a niche.

 A few months after starting my blog, I was working less yet making more.
 I got emails frequently regarding freelance assignments and had a much easier time applying for freelance jobs and hearing back.
 Again, I made over $18,000 the first year of starting my blog through freelancing.
 You can, too!

 How Long It Takes to Make Money with Your Blog

-But, let’s please not forget that I’ve been blogging for almost two years now.
+But, let’s please not forget that I’ve been blogging for almost three years now.
 If you start a blog now, you’re not doing it so you can make thousands within a few months, but rather so you can create a better future for you and your family (and pick up some awesome freelancing jobs in the interim!).